auerl/flexinv/README.md

 ### Preliminaries

 While the core of flexinv is written in Fortran, we provide a python wrapper for convenience, which can be via handled via command line arguments and/or a simple parameter file `inparam` in the main program folder.
 First of all, you should replace all references to `/path/to/flexinv` with your actual installation path in in `inparam`.

-### Chosing datasets
+Also chose folders where to store matrices and inversion results in the `[folders]` category of `inparam`.

 ### Parameter selection
 First we need to chose lateral and vertical parameterization, as well as a set of physical inversion parameters.
 Flexinv currently supports orthogonal, curvilinear hexahedral basis functions or _voxels_, with adapted azimuthal increments at the poles to approximately maintain a uniform volume over the Earth's sphere.
 Since, for this test problem we focus on S-waves, we chose to invert for transversely isotropic shear wavespeeds v_{SH} and v_{SV} (Auer et al. 2014), at 28 layers of variable thickness from 0 to 2891 km depth and an equatorial increment of 5.0°.